 The other issue with this crossbow comes from the safety function.
 The safety switch sticks very easily and can be hard to disengage and engage.
 This can be unsafe for users at any level of experience.

 The MTECH USE DX-70 Fiberglass Pistol Crossbow comes in between the first two options when it comes to price.
 It is a solid choice for a starter crossbow, and though only three arrows are included, they have a good quality and will last well for target shooting.

 The shooting power and self-cocking mechanism are also its standout features.
 This crossbow certainly has enough power to send the arrow through a wooden target and pack a punch for small game hunting.
 Also, the self-cocking is easy to use.

 Though it has many great features, the MTECH USE DX-70 Fiberglass Pistol Crossbow does have some cons.
 For one thing, the locking feature is fragile and not as durable as the rest of the construction.
 It also often breaks, causing much frustration.

 Stringing the bow can also pose a bit of a challenge for new and seasoned shooters alike because the bow is simply very stiff.

-It is crucial to consider your own needs before making the final decision and buying a crossbow.
+When it comes to choosing the best starter crossbow, the variety of options can be daunting and overwhelming.
+Hence, it is crucial to consider your own needs before making the final decision and buying a crossbow.
 While one person may love a particular bow for hunting, it may not be the best for your target shooting.

 Lisa loves the outdoors and enjoys exploring a wide-range of activities.
 A mother of 3 whose seen far too many friends suffer from cancer, she believes Pink Crossbow reflects a sport for LIFE.
 It's a reminder that archery belongs to everyone regardless of age, size, or gender...and real enthusiasts aren't afraid to wear pink!